bHartiii/Keep-Notes/README.md

 - class User extends AbstractBaseUser to create a user with custom fields:
     * USERNAME_FIELD is set to email as it should be used as username while login.
     * REQUIRED_FIELDS contain a list of fields required but in our case it’s empty.

+- Create a image field in user profile model.
+- There is one to one relation between user and profile.

 - Custom AUTH_USER_MODEL setting:
     By default, Django assumes that the user model is django.contrib.auth.models.User.
 We want to use our own custom User though.
 Since we've created the User class, the next thing we need to do is to tell Django to use our User model instead of using its own.